 How can Borderline Personality Disorder be treated?

-The treatment of BPD is challenging.
-Therapist are frequently provoked by Borderline Personality Disorder patients who fear abandonment but engage is rejection baiting behaviors to manage their fears.
-Not keeping appointments, late night emergency calls, and angry or seductive behavior are common.
-The best type of treatment is one that we use a BlueSky Behavioral Health, LLC: Dialectical Behavior Therapy (DBT).
+The treatment of BPD is complex.
+Therapist are frequently challenged by Borderline Personality Disorder patients who fear abandonment but engage in rejection behaviors to manage their fears.
+The best type of treatment is Dialectical Behavior Therapy (DBT).
 DBT is a form of cognitive-behavior therapy designed by Marsha Linehan, Ph.D., specifically for Borderline Personality Disorder treatment.
 DBT is a skills training therapy that teaches BPD patients how to manage their volatile emotions through self-soothing techniques.
 Borderline Personality Disorder treatment requires an extended period of at least several months and the cooperation of the patient.
-Since trust is fragile in BPD clients building rapport is tedious and slow.
+Since trust is fragile in BPD clients building rapport is often slow.

 Many people with Borderline Personality Disorder experience significant psychological trauma as children which likely played a role in the development of this disorder.